malpasocodes/alfredcodesblog/content/posts/setup-venv-text.md

 +++
-title = 'Setup a Python Virtual Environment (Text)' date = 2023-12-03
+title = 'Setup a Python Virtual Environment (Text)' date = 2023-12-03 series = ["Virtual Environments"]
 +++

 # 0. Summary
 If you are a software developer, you need to know about virtual environments.
 In this post I go over how to setup a Python virtual environment for both Macintosh and Windows.
-In "Why setup a Virtual Environment?", I explain what is a virtual environment and why you should use it.
-"How to Setup a Python Virtual Environment (Video)", I provide an accompanying video.
+[What Is a Virtual Environment and Why Use It?]({{< ref "/content/posts/why-venv.md">}}) contains an explanation of virtual environments.
+[How to Setup a Python Virtual Environment (Video)]({{< ref "/content/posts/setup-venv-video.md">}}) is a video accompaniment to this post.

 There are four basic steps in setting up and using a Python Virtual Environment: